 How Much Do You Need at Retirement?

+Using the classic 4% figure as a planning anchor, someone spending $10,000 per month runs $120,000 in annual expenses, which implies a required portfolio of $3 million.
 Those who want more breathing room can apply a 3% withdrawal rate instead, which pushes the required portfolio to $4 million for the same $120,000 in annual spending.
 Neither figure is anywhere close to $10 million for a household with typical expenses, which shows just how location- and lifestyle-specific any retirement number really is.
-High-net-worth individuals sometimes pursue a “Yield Shield” approach, building a portfolio heavy in dividend-growth stocks or options income so that living expenses are covered without ever touching principal.
+High-net-worth individuals sometimes pursue a “Yield Shield” approach, building a portfolio heavy in dividend-growth stocks so that living expenses are covered without ever drawing down principal.

 The SECURE 2.0 Act has also given large tax-deferred portfolios more room to grow.
-Required Minimum Distributions now begin at age 73, up from 72 under the original SECURE Act, and are scheduled to rise again to age 75 starting in 2033 for those born in 1960 or later.
-That extended tax-deferral window allows a substantial portfolio to compound longer before mandatory withdrawals begin, a meaningful advantage for early retirees who stop working in their 40s or 50s.
+Required Minimum Distributions (RMDs) now begin at age 73 for those born between 1951 and 1959, up from age 72 under the original SECURE Act.
+Those born in 1960 or later will not face mandatory withdrawals until age 75, a change that takes effect on January 1, 2033.
+That extended tax-deferral window allows a substantial portfolio to compound longer before mandatory withdrawals begin, which is a meaningful advantage for early retirees who stop working in their 40s or 50s.

 Age at retirement matters enormously in this calculation.
-Someone in their 60s needs a smaller cushion because the money has fewer decades to outlast.
-Someone aiming to retire in their 30s or 40s faces a 50-year or longer horizon, where compounding inflation and rising healthcare costs weigh far more heavily.
-For that group, a higher portfolio target is not an indulgence; it is a practical necessity.
+Someone in their 60s needs a smaller cushion because the portfolio has fewer decades to outlast.
+Someone aiming to retire in their 30s or 40s faces a horizon of 50 years or longer, where compounding inflation and rising healthcare costs weigh far more heavily.
+For that group, a higher portfolio target is not an indulgence.
+It is a practical necessity.

 The bottom line is that $10 million comfortably covers retirement for most people in most scenarios, but it is neither a universal floor nor a universal ceiling.
 Personal expenses, location, age, and risk tolerance all matter far more than any single target number.